 - Nady MPF-6 6-Inch Clamp On Microphone Pop Filter ($16.09)

 Total cost: $141.02

 This makes an excellent recording setup, as far as I can tell -- though I admit that I've only been doing this work for a short while.
-(Editor's node: if you are concerned about cost, check out these other studio microphone options!).

 The microphone itself actually comes with a tiny tripod stand, but I need the larger stand to provide a solid mounting place for the pop filter and sufficient leverage to use the shock mount.
 The shock mount holds the microphone to one side, so it's necessary to have a fairly strong and well-balanced stand to avoid tipping over.
 I chose this particular stand because it relies on a broad footprint rather than a heavyweight base, and it's somewhat cheaper.
 I need a stand of some kind to hold the pop-filter.
 It also folds up well and can be stored easily when not in use.